PyFstat/PyFstat/README.md

 from the right sidebar at [Zenodo](https://doi.org/10.5281/zenodo.3967045).

-Alternatively, if you've used PyFstat up to version 1.4.x in your works, the DOIs for those version can be found from the sidebar at [this older Zenodo record](https://doi.org/10.5281/zenodo.1243930) and please amend the BibTeX entry accordingly.
+Alternatively, if you've used PyFstat up to version 1.4.x in your works, the DOIs for those versions can be found from the sidebar at [this older Zenodo record](https://doi.org/10.5281/zenodo.1243930) and please amend the BibTeX entry accordingly.

+PyFstat makes generous use of functionality from the [LALSuite](https://doi.org/10.7935/GT1W-FZ16) library and it will usually be appropriate to also cite that project (see [here](https://git.ligo.org/lscsoft/lalsuite/#acknowledgment) for a recommended bibtex entry) and also [Wette 2020](https://doi.org/10.1016/j.softx.2020.100634) ([inspire](https://inspirehep.net/literature/1837108) / [ADS](https://ui.adsabs.harvard.edu/abs/2020SoftX..1200634W/abstract)) for the C-to-python [SWIG](http://www.swig.org) bindings.